 - The spark-gap experiments of Heinrich Hertz from 1886-1888 leads to

-- Although there had been numerous attempts to generate DC power (which could not be transmitted more that a few miles) at Niagara Falls, the first AC power scheme doesn't go
+- Although there had been numerous attempts to generate DC power (which could not be efficiently transmitted more than a few dozen

+miles) at Niagara Falls, the first AC power scheme doesn't go

 - Just as in the previous example with steam, electricity use reaches a critical mass around 1900

-- From this point on, electrical power is used to replace human power wherever possible; industrially then domestically
+- From this point on, electrical power is used to replace human power wherever possible (industrially then domestically)

 - Electromechanical Computers (processor generation-1)

 - The Colossus computer first appears in 1943 Britain as a

 - ENIAC was the first vacuum tube computer created by the Americans in 1946